 Researchers in Guangzhou, China, have suggested that pangolins — long-snouted, ant-eating mammals often used in traditional Chinese medicine — are the probable animal source of the coronavirus outbreaknature

-Of course, you can argue that the list of forbidden foods in the Bible is a taboo for the Jews only since the Lord asked Moses and Aaron to specifically talk to Israelites.
+Of course, one can argue the list of forbidden foods in the Bible is taboo for the Jews only since the Lord asked Moses and Aaron to specifically talk to Israelites.

 But again the coincidences of modern-day pandemics visa viz zoonotic diseases should leave us thinking hard and deep.
 Why only animals – and wild ones in particular?

 When humans are infected, they transmit these viruses to innocent pets and domesticated animals at home!